The New Harry Jerome Community Recreation Centre

 Trees

-As part of the redevelopment of the site, 86 trees will be removed to facilitate construction.
-The row of street trees along Lonsdale Avenue frontage are being retained.
+As part of the redevelopment of the site, 209 new trees will be planted as part of the project’s landscape plan and the row of street trees along Lonsdale Avenue frontage will be retained.

 Skate Park